Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

-{\underline{CVE-2019-13299:}} Prior to and during the vulnerability reintroduction, and after the fix was released, issue density was increasing.
-When evaluating the KLOC per week during this time frame, we see that it is stable.
+\cveparagraph{CVE-2019-13299} Prior to the fix for CVE-2019-13299 in which a vulnerability was reintroduced, and after the proper corrective fix was applied, issue density was increasing.
+When evaluating the KLOC per week during this time frame, we see that it remains stable.
 Thus, the issue density of this CVE is reflective of an increasing amount of issues being opened during this time frame.